wes648/Westerfit.jl/src/optype/README.md

 | ρx | rx $P_{\alpha}N_x$   | ϵxz | T¹₁(ϵ) $T^1_{\pm1}(N,S)$ |

 ### Higher order operators
 These are manual coded in operators that are implemented as the anti-commutator of what the user codes in.
-These lines can also be commented out but do not remove the lines opening with %.
+Each line must be in the structure of: <br>
+N = [op, val, scale, stage] <br>
+where N is the name of the parameter,<br>
+op is a string defining the operator,<br>
-The first column is a name string for the operators.
+val is a Float64 for the parameter value,<br>
-Here are some unicode characters for easier name: Δ, δ, Φ, ϕ, ϵ, χ, ρ, η, μ.
-The second is a Float64 for the value followed by a third column with a string to represent the unit.
+scale is a Float64 for multiplying the step size by (0.0 for frozen),<br>
-The value will be converted into MHz for internal use by the program.
-Then there is a scale factor to be multiplied by step size in the optimizer.
-A value of zero will keep that operator fixed during the optimization.
-The stage column is used to indicate where the operator is implemented.
-This is ignored by the 1 stage mode and in the 2 stage mode, 1 is used for the purely torsional stage and 0 is used for the "principal" torsion-spin-rotation stage.
-This is not the most intuitive labeling scheme but it should help me in the future.
+and lastly stage is an integer.

+The stages are defined as:<br>
+2 for one-top terms<br>
+1 for top-top terms<br>
+0 for rotation dependent terms.<br>
+The code runs from high stage to low stage.
+If the number of stages is higher than the stage of the operator, it will be moved into the highest allowed stage (e.i. in 2 stage mode, a stage 2 operator will be used in stage 1).
 Negative values of stage can be used to add mutliple operators together and the value on the lines with the negative values will be multiplied by the value in the operator that has the non-negative stage.
-The "v v" column is going to be similar to the vibrational tags on operators like in SPFIT but at this time does nothing.
-Lastly we have the operator column.
-This uses strings to represent the operators which can be raised to a given power by use of ^ followed by an Int.
-For multiplication use a space between the String^Int instances.
-An anticommuator will be applied internally to ensure Hermitivity.
-For the spin-rotation operators, N2^a NS^b S^c Nz^d will be applied first and in that order.

 I encourage you to maintain your own standard form for the other operators.

-There are no checks of symmetry like in RAM36 so go wild but the user is also expected to know what they are doing.
+There are no checks of symmetry like in RAM36 so go wild but the user is also expected to know what they are doing. ere are some unicode characters for easier name: Δ, δ, Φ, ϕ, ϵ, χ, ρ, η, μ.

 The current list of available operators and their meanings are given below:
 E: Identy matrix \